 Employers need to know you’ll be there.
 Everyone has an occasional personal emergency that might throw a wrench in your schedule, but desirable workers make sure those instances are truly rare.
 Get sufficient sleep so you can get up on time and work effectively when you’re on the job.
 Have a system worked out to get the kids off to school and picked up in the afternoon.
 Have reliable child care and transportation worked out.
 You shouldn’t have to take multiple phone calls on the job every day to make arrangements: these things should all be settled the night before.

-The days of bolting on an unending stream of left front wheels all day long on an assembly line are long gone from most jobs.
 Even in mass production, workers are now expected to turn to different tasks frequently, and in most occupations and work settings, work changes almost constantly.
 An effective employee can learn new tasks quickly and shift gears easily.
 In fact, a variety of work is a great thing for most employees.
 It keeps the job interesting, and having to learn new skills means that your value as an employee is constantly increasing.

 This can be summed up by the phrase “See what needs to be done, and do it.”
 Effective workers take the initiative to constantly improve their own skills and processes, correct problems, and call attention to issues that are beyond their ability or authority to address on their own.
 You don’t wait to be told – you’re a doer.

 All of the above are part of getting along with everyone on the job: supervisors, co-workers, and customers.
 Employable workers can accept supervision and criticism, and they’re willing to follow someone else’s procedures to achieve someone else’s goals without complaint.
 Sometimes this requires teamwork and cooperation with peers.
 Sometimes it’s following instructions to the best of your ability and sometimes it means taking initiative, being creative, and doing more than you were told to do.